Facundo Núñez

-Facundo Mariano Núñez Techera (born 24 February 2006) is a Uruguayan professional footballer who plays as a forward for Primera División club Cerro Largo.
+Facundo Mariano Núñez Techera (born 24 February 2006) is a Uruguayan professional footballer who plays as a forward for Liverpool Montevideo.

-Career
+Club career

 A former youth academy player of Liverpool de Canelones, Núñez joined Cerro Largo in 2021.
-He made his professional debut on 14 April 2021 in a 4–1 Copa Sudamericana defeat against Peñarol.
+He made his professional debut on 14 April 2021 in a 4–1 Copa Sudamericana defeat to Peñarol.
 Aged 15 years and 49 days, this made him the youngest player in tournament's history.
+On 31 October 2021, he made his league debut in a 4–1 win against Fénix.

+On 1 April 2024, Núñez joined Colorado Rapids 2 on a six-month loan deal.

+International career

+Núñez has represented Uruguay at youth level.
+He was part of Uruguay's under-17 team in 2022.

 Personal life

-Facundo is younger brother of professional footballer and current teammate Carlos Núñez.
+Núñez is the younger brother of footballer Carlos Núñez.